timescale/docs/use-timescale/metrics-logging/integrations.md

 ## Edit a data exporter

-You can edit a data exporter after you create it.
-Some fields, such as the provider and AWS region, can't be changed.
+To update a data exporter:

 <Procedure>

-### Editing a data exporter

 1. Navigate to `Integrations`.
 1. Beside the exporter you want to edit, click the menu button.
 Click `Edit`.
 1. Edit the exporter fields and save your changes.

+You cannot change fields such as the provider or the AWS region.
 </Procedure>

 ## Delete a data exporter

-Delete any data exporters that you no longer need.
+To remove any data exporters that you no longer need.

 <Procedure>

-### Deleting a data exporter

 1. Before deleting a data exporter, remove all connected services.
 1. For each connected service, navigate to the service `Operations` tab.
 1. Click `Integrations`.
 1. Click the trash can icon to remove the exporter from the service.

-This doesn't delete the exporter itself.
+    This does not delete the exporter itself.
 1. In the main menu, navigate to `Integrations`.
 1. Beside the exporter you want to delete, click the menu button.
 Click `Delete`.